 BY THE NUMBERS: Prairie-Oak Species

 Native prairie-oak species are at a crossroads.
 Populations are declining, ranges are contracting, and many species are gone from parts of their historic range.
 Some have received official status as threatened or endangered; many others have not.
-Our goal is to save the most imperiled, and keep the rest from becoming imperiled.
+Our goal is to save the most imperiled species and stop further declines.